 However, this must encompass a broad range of approaches: socio-economic, legal, culturally sensitive and culturally respectful.
 This ensures the efficiency of the support provided, as there is a synergy between such an approach and our target groups’ way of thinking.

 Solentra focuses on children, young people and adults who come from a different cultural background.

-We deal with those who are experiencing trauma, whose personal histories include migration, such as refugees.
+We provide care for people who are experiencing trauma and whose personal histories include migration, such as refugees.
 Sometimes this may refer to individuals from families with a history of migration, for example third generation immigrants.
 We also offer support to adult refugees and migrants suffering from trauma.

 Are you interested in registering a client?
 Read more about the procedure on our registration page.

 Solentra is a highly specialised and high-quality centre.
 We treat trauma-related psychological issues in children and individuals with a history of migration.
 In doing so, we always work on the basis of a culturally sensitive approach.

 We constantly develop and also publish our knowledge and expertise in this field.

 - Our interventions take into account the cultural background and delicate circumstances in which children and young people find themselves.